 Under the leadership of Dr. Arthur Evans, the inpatient program has grown rapidly since its inception as the Division of Hospital Medicine in 2009.
 Today, this program includes over 60 exceptional faculty members from around the country.
 All faculty are board certified in internal medicine and many have additional training and subspecialty expertise, including infectious disease, emergency medicine, nephrology, critical care, medical informatics, pain management, quality improvement, and clinical research.
 On any given day our faculty provides care for over 200 inpatients at both the East and Lower Manhattan NewYork-Presbyterian/Weill Cornell campuses.
 Our physicians are responsible for the General Medicine Housestaff Service, the Medicine Consult Service, the Medicine-Orthopedics Trauma Service, and they oversee the Medicine-Physician Assistants Service.

 Under the leadership of Drs.
-Alka Gupta and Chiti Parikh, the Integrative Health program, launched in the spring of 2016, provides patient care centered on prevention, lifestyle medicine, and wellness.
+Alka Gupta and Chiti Parikh, the Integrative Health and Wellbeing program, launched in the spring of 2016, provides patient care centered on prevention, lifestyle medicine, and wellness.
 It also includes an emphasis on chronic disease and symptom management.